This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Gear Considerations for Snowboard Carving

-person in blue jacket and pink pants riding on snowboard during daytime
+man in black jacket and black pants standing on snow covered ground during daytime

 Your snowboard gear plays a crucial role in how well you carve the slopes.
 From choosing the right snowboard to selecting the perfect boots and bindings, and keeping your gear in tip-top shape with regular tuning and maintenance, your gear can make or break your carving experience.